ctoutant/ipmxusb-win/README.md

 - Install USB/IP test certificate
   - Install `driver/usbip_test.pfx` (password: usbip)
   - Certificate should be installed into
-    1. "Trusted Root Certification Authority" in "Local Machine" (not current user) and
+    1. "Trusted Root Certification Authority" in "Local Computer" (not current user) and
-    2. "Trusted Publishers" in "Local Machine" (not current user)
+    2. "Trusted Publishers" in "Local Computer" (not current user)
 - Enable test signing
   - `> bcdedit.exe /set TESTSIGNING ON`
   - reboot the system to apply